 If hospitals have policies and procedures but staff fails to follow them, they may also be held liable.

 The medical condition of a hospital patient can change very rapidly.
 One minute, a patient may be stable, and the next moment he or she may be crashing.
 It's vital, therefore, that hospitals maintain the staff levels to handle any sort of emergency.

 It's also important that hospitals have the staff to continually and regularly monitor patients for any emerging crisis.
 Hospitals should have the personnel to consistently check on patients and ensure there is adequate staff present at all times to address any issue that may crop up.

 If you've suffered due to medical malpractice, make sure you hold all responsible parties accountable.
 Hospitals may be liable for a portion of your damages.
-Atlanta medical malpractice lawyer Emanuel Balams will seek recovery from all parties who bore responsibility for your damages, including the hospital where you were treated.
+Atlanta medical malpractice lawyer ReShea Balams will seek recovery from all parties who bore responsibility for your damages, including the hospital where you were treated.

 Contact Balams Law Group today to schedule a consultation.
-Emanuel Balams represents clients through Fulton County, Gwinnett County, Cobb County, DeKalb County and Clayton County.
+ReShea Balams represents clients through Fulton County, Gwinnett County, Cobb County, DeKalb County and Clayton County.